Interstate 70 in Missouri: Route description

 East of Wentzville, I-70 passes through the bedroom community of Lake St. Louis, then the growing towns of O'Fallon and St. Peters, and finally the historic city of St. Charles.
 It crosses over the Missouri River one last time on the Blanchette Memorial Bridge, which is actually made up of two bridges: the westbound span built in the late 1950s and refurbished in 2013 and the eastbound one completed in the late 1970s.

-Traffic volume increases as I-70 enters St. Louis County, requiring more lanes.
-There are as many as 13 lanes at one point.
-The section of I-70 from Fifth Street in St. Charles to I-270 is among the busiest section of highway in the state, with annual average daily traffic (AADT) counts approaching 165,000 in 2005.
+Traffic volume increases as I-70 enters St. Louis County, growing to 13 lanes.
+The section of I-70 from Fifth Street in St. Charles to I-270 is among the busiest section of highway in the state, with annual average daily traffic (AADT) near 165,000 in 2005.

 I-270 draws much of the traffic, so I-70 continues east through Bridgeton with only six lanes.
 After interchanges with Route 180 (St. Charles Rock Road) and US 67 (Lindbergh Boulevard), it passes on the southern edge of St. Louis Lambert International Airport and through several bedroom communities—including Edmundson, Berkeley, Ferguson, and Jennings—and crossing I-170 in the process.

 As it finally enters the city of St. Louis, motorists encounter what are signed as the "Express Lanes", known by the Missouri Department of Transportation (MoDOT) as the "reversible lanes".
 Two lanes in the middle of the freeway are separated from the eastbound and westbound lanes by Jersey barriers.
 MoDOT regularly monitors traffic patterns of this stretch of I-70 and will adjust the express lane traffic patterns accordingly.
 These lanes have no entrance or exit ramps, except at the ends.
 They extend approximately 8 mi from near Union Boulevard to just north of Downtown St. Louis.